-In 1947 Carolina Maraini-Sommaruga, the widow of Emilio Maraini (1853−1916), bequeathed her property to the Swiss Confederation.
-This generous donor wished to ensure the continuation and development of the hospitality that she and her husband already offered to young artists and researchers.
+In 1947 Carolina Maraini-Sommaruga, Emilio Maraini’s widow (1853−1916), bequeathed her property to the Swiss Confederation.
+This generous donor wished to ensure the continuation and development of the hospitality that she and her husband had offered to young artists and researchers.
 Villa Maraini thus came to house a foundation at the service of the arts and sciences as well as fostering relations between Switzerland and Italy.
-The Villa Maraini has formed an integral part of Switzerland’s international network of academies and institutes of art and research located in Rome ever since 1948.
+Villa Maraini has formed an integral part of Switzerland’s international network of academies and institutes of art and research located in Rome ever since 1948.

 Its mission consists in: